crucial-project/dso/README.md

 More precisely, the synchronization contract of every Creson object `o` is that `o` is atomic, aka. [linearizable](https://en.wikipedia.org/wiki/Linearizability).
 In Java, this means that for every method `m`, `m` is called as `synchronized(o){o.m}`.

+Notice that the creation of an Creson object is defered.
+In detail, when `new` is encountered, Creson actually defers the creation of the object at the server side until one of its methods is called.

 ## Usage

 Creson relies on a client-server architecture.